Institute of Theology

 Credits: 3 Hours: 45

-This course is a rational investigation of religious issues such as: What is religion?, the existence of God, religious experiences, miracles, evil, morality, and afterlife.
-Other issues to be treated include: religious pluralism, dialogue, tolerance, religion and politics, religion and science, atheism, and teaching religion.
-Some theories of knowledge pertaining to religion, especially Empiricism, Logical Positivism, and Language Analysis, are to be discussed, with an attempt to arrive at an alternative epistemology, more suitable to the nature of belief and religious experience.
-The systematic approach of the course will be coupled, when necessary, with significant historical references both to religion and philosophy.
-Some desired outcomes of this course are the following: providing students of theology with a solid philosophical knowledge, developing their capacity of critical thinking, and enabling them to defend convincingly the various theological issues.
+This course investigates religious issues such as: the definition of religion, the existence of God, religious experiences, miracles, evil, morality, and afterlife.
+Other treated issues include: religious pluralism, dialogue, tolerance, religion and politics, religion and science, atheism, and teaching religion.
+Some theories of knowledge pertaining to religion, especially Empiricism, Logical Positivism, and Language Analysis are also discussed, with an attempt to arrive at an alternative epistemology, more suitable to the nature of belief and religious experience.
+It also covers the study of various religions, their inception, and development, sources, doctrines, and worship forms.
+The religions studied are Hinduism, Buddhism, Sikhism, Taoism, Shintoism, Zarathustra, Judaism, Christianity, and Islam, comparing them, and their differences, while seeking to understand religious identity.

 Credits: 3 Hours: 45